Search for Important Questions

 1. Who wrote the book 'Positive Philosophy'?

-2. Who propounded the concept of 'Surplus Value'?
+2. Who gave the concept of 'Social Statics' and 'Social Dynamics'?

 1. Emmanuel Kant's philosophy in Geography.